murshidazher/bestil/README.md

 ## Bestil
-A beautiful book finder web app which is simple, elegant and scaleable.
+A simple, elegant and scaleable book finder web app using react.

 ## Tools Used
 * :zap: [React](https://reactjs.org/) - a JavaScript library for building User Interfaces.